xwmario/Warez/README.md

 The biggest [Warez](https://en.wikipedia.org/wiki/Warez_scene) list in the entire internet!
 The overview of Warez related topics and provides only information for research reasons!

-**I do not support nor I'm or GitHub are responsible for external links or their content!
+**I or GitHub do not support warez, we#re also not responsible for external links or their content!
 If you dislike the information I provide then contact the website owner or hoster directly and fill a [DCMA](https://www.dmca.com/faq/What-is-a-DMCA-Takedown) request.**

 See also:
 * [The Legalities of Linking](https://www.lifewire.com/legalities-of-linking-3468972)